unytco/circulo-tx5/README.md

 After Friday, the 7th, people are welcome to still play with the app, but assume that most folks (including our team) will have wrapped up their testing and may no longer be running the app.
 </p>
 <p>
-Find some people to send CIRC to in the <a href="https://docs.google.com/spreadsheets/d/1W-Ljs5lc6d4CjCTFKTYIoSxJr6ShJt26LZFvzyuHnbQ/edit?usp=sharing">Circulo3 Addresses Sheet</a>.
+Find some people to send CIRC to in the <a href="https://docs.google.com/spreadsheets/d/1W-Ljs5lc6d4CjCTFKTYIoSxJr6ShJt26LZFvzyuHnbQ/edit?usp=sharing" target="_blank">Circulo3 Addresses Sheet</a>.
 </p>
 <p>
-And <a href="https://forms.gle/F87ZVcX9avZEL985A">add yourself using this form</a> so that others can send CIRC to you as well.
+And <a href="https://forms.gle/F87ZVcX9avZEL985A" target="_blank">add yourself using this form</a> so that others can send CIRC to you as well.
 </p>
 <p>
 Note: Please make sure that you are sharing an address from Circulo3 and not an earlier version of Circulo.
 </p>
 <p>
-If you see an error, please <a href="https://github.com/unytco/circulo-tx5/issues">report it as an issue</a> in this repo (if not already reported).
+If you see an error, please <a href="https://github.com/unytco/circulo-tx5/issues" target="_blank">report it as an issue</a> in this repo (if not already reported).
 Or at the very least, mention it in the Circulo Telegram Channel and tag it with #issue.
 </p>
 <p>
 To get past an error: